marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 In the :ref:`experiment parameters <parameters__totalPlayers>`, you can set the total number of players allowed into your session.
 When this number has been reached, further participants cannot enter anymore.
 They receive the message:

-.. warning:: We have sufficient participants for this HIT.
+:message:  We have sufficient participants for this HIT.
 Unfortunately, you cannot participate at this time.
 Thank you for your understanding.

 This functionality is **deactivated** when the :ref:`test mode <control_panel__test_mode>` is on.